davideCaligola/researchTrack1/README.md

 =====================================
 This exercise is part of Research Track I course and its aim is to implement a simple program in Python to sort in a given order a group of tokens.
 The exercise is based on portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
 Informations about the environment, how to set it up and references for the robot API can be found [here](./robot-sim/README.md).
-Following a description of the problem and the proposed solution are presented and explained.
+A description of the problem and the proposed solution are presented and explained in the following sections.

 Installing and running
 ----------------------